Baker Dave Peacock ’00, Beer and Bread

-Dave has been working for Rock Bottom Restaurants and Brewery, a company with 38 local breweries around the country, for the past five years.
-He is currently brewmaster at their Loveland, CO location.
+In 2003, Dave moved to Colorado to become the brewmaster for Rock Bottom Restaurants and Brewery, a company with 27 local breweries around the country, at their Loveland, CO location.
 And for him, the brewing of quality beer isn’t that far removed from the creation of great bread.
 “Actually, the science behind making bread and brewing beer aren’t that different,” Dave says.
 “I propagate yeast and create starters that have to be fed for both processes.”
 The precision and science that he learned at the CIA has served him well.
 His knowledge of what it takes to make a great meal makes it easier for him to work closely with the restaurant’s chef, finding appropriate pairings of food and beer.
-In fact, Dave is currently developing a recipe for beer bread that Rock Bottom can serve in all of its pubs.
+In fact, Dave developed a recipe for beer bread that Rock Bottom can serve in all of its pubs.

+In 2014, Dave joined whole foods and now leads bakers in the bread division.
 When asked what he does when not at work, Dave reports that he and his wife (who is a teacher) love to bake and cook.
 They enjoy working in their garden and making homemade breads, crackers, and granolas in their spare time.
-At least now, after so many years, they have full use of their basement.
-After all, Dave’s got a whole brewery at his disposal.
-And that’s no secret.